MIDUS: Memory-Infused Depth Up-Scaling: Appendix

-\blue{We conduct \texttt{FineWeb-Edu} experiments on NVIDIA RTX 6000 Blackwell GPUs and \texttt{MathPile} experiments on NVIDIA H200 GPUs.
-Across all experiments, we use the AdamW optimizer \citep{loshchilov2017decoupled} with a cosine learning rate schedule, a warmup ratio of 0.1, and search weight decay over \{0, 1e-6, 1e-2\}.
+We conduct \texttt{FineWeb-Edu} experiments on NVIDIA RTX 6000 Blackwell GPUs and \texttt{MathPile} experiments on NVIDIA H200 GPUs.
+Across all experiments, we use the AdamW optimizer \citep{loshchilov2017decoupled} with a cosine learning rate schedule, a warmup ratio of 0.1, and sweep weight decay in \{0, 1e-6, 1e-2\}.
 All models are trained in \texttt{bfloat16} with \texttt{FlashAttention-2} \citep{dao2023flashattention} enabled.
-For MIDUS-HML, to encourage balanced and sparse memory usage \citep{lample2019large} while limiting additional hyperparameter tuning, we fix the learning rates of key and value parameters to the maximum learning rate without scheduling and set their weight decay to zero.}

-\blue{For Llama-3.2-1B on the \texttt{FineWeb-Edu} subset, we follow the hyperparameter configuration of prior work and apply the same search protocol to all baselines, including ours.
+For MIDUS-HML, to encourage balanced and sparse memory usage \citep{lample2019large} while limiting additional hyperparameter tuning, we fix the learning rates of key and value parameters to the maximum learning rate without scheduling and set their weight decay to zero.
+For Llama-3.2-1B on the \texttt{FineWeb-Edu} subset, we follow the hyperparameter configuration of prior work and apply the same search protocol to all baselines, including ours.
 During CPT, we search with a maximum learning rate of 1e-4, and during SFT, we fix the maximum learning rate to 1e-5.
-For Llama-3.1-8B on \texttt{FineWeb-Edu}, baseline results are taken from previous work, while for MIDUS-HML we fix the CPT learning rate to 5e-5 and search the SFT learning rate over \{1e-6, 5e-6\}.
+For Llama-3.1-8B on \texttt{FineWeb-Edu}, baseline results are taken from \citep{cao2025progressive}, while for MIDUS-HML we fix the CPT learning rate to 5e-5 and search the SFT learning rate over \{1e-6, 5e-6\}.
 In the \texttt{MathPile} experiments, we use a learning rate of 1e-4 for all methods and both backbones.
-Unless otherwise stated (e.g., in ablation studies), we fix the global batch size to 64 and the sequence length to 2{,}048 tokens.}
+Unless otherwise stated, for example in ablation studies, we fix the global batch size at 64 and the sequence length at 2{,}048 tokens.

-\subsection{\blue{Dataset Details}}
+\subsubsection{Dataset Details}